 Often when considering how to grow or improve bottom line profits, patient outmigration and physician referral leakage are top of mind.
 Patient retention and well-maintained physician relationships are key to maintaining a strong financial standing.
-This is important for rural hospitals at a high risk of losing patients to nearby cities, and for large urban hospitals as well, to ensure there’s no leakage to the competitor right down the street.
-Patient outmigration can be the result of a change in patient preference or a physician referral, but either way, it’s lost revenue.
+This is especially important for rural hospitals at a high risk of losing patients to nearby cities, and for large urban hospitals with lots of competition for market share.

-Careful ZIP5 analysis can be useful in determining points of leakage.
+Careful ZIP5 analysis can be useful in determining points of leakage (i.e. revenue loss).
 By pulling a list of patients in a specific ZIP, then comparing destination patient ZIP5 information, it’s possible to see a longitudinal view of the market and identify referral patterns that spark concern.
-This intel can equip planners and physician liaisons with the intel they need to reduce costly outmigration.
+This intel can equip planners and physician liaisons with exactly what they need to secure referrals and reduce costly outmigration.

 Stratasan’s ZIP5 Methodology

 One of the impacts of HIPAA implementation is that patient origin details are released at a ZIP3 level.
 This means that ZIP5 patient origin is not available through unmodeled patient origin data, and the insight accessible through this data is limited.
-That’s why Stratasan assigns a modeled ZIP5, so that our partners can be equipped with the level of insight they need for effective analysis and planning while maintaining patient privacy via a de-identified data set to support HIPAA compliance.
+That’s why Stratasan assigns a modeled ZIP5, so that our partners can be equipped with the level of insight they need for effective analysis and planning, while maintaining patient privacy via a de-identified data set that supports HIPAA compliance.